dann254/fancy-shoppinglist/README.md

 # running tests.
   instructions for running tests are available within the test folder.

-  *note* travis-ci is set to run th test on this repository
+  **note** travis-ci is set to run the test automatically on this repository

 # folder structure.
 ```